simeononsecurity/simeononsecurity.ch/content/articles/google-career-certificates-worth-it/index.en.md

 ## Google Cybersecurity Certificate vs. CompTIA Security+

 When considering a career in cybersecurity, it's important to explore different certification options to enhance your skills and marketability.
 Two popular certifications to compare are the **Google Cybersecurity Certificate** and CompTIA's **Security+** certification.
-Let's take a closer look at these certifications to help you make an informed decision.
+Let's look closely at these certifications to help you make an informed decision.

 {{< youtube id="n3BpHozljH8" >}}